 - They can be damaged due to wear and tear.

 - There could be pain and sensitivity initially, but it will eventually subside.

-Read More: Veneers vs. Lumineers Which One is Better For Price and me
+Read More: Veneers vs. Lumineers Which One is Better For Price and Me

 In the comparison of Veneers vs. Crowns, you can use both these options to enhance the appearance of your smile.
-Unfortunately, both of these treatments cost money, so you need to take good care of them if you go through with them.
+Unfortunately, both treatments cost money, so you need to take good care of them if you go through with them.

 If you want aesthetically pleasing teeth, veneers would be the best option.